networkservicemesh/deployments-k8s/examples/heal/README.md

 # Heal examples

-This document contain links for heal examples of NSM.
+This document contains links for heal examples of NSM.

 ## Requires